CHURCH PLANTING

 2. Continuing to offer church planting leadership diagnostic for church plant launch teams, church sessions, or planting networks who need support in beginning church planting.

-As of January 2021, more than 40 active EPC church plants minister in 13 states around the country—which is about 7 percent of the total number of EPC churches.
+As of January 2023, the EPC has more than 50 active church plants around the country—which is about 8 percent of the total number of EPC churches.
 These congregations are in various stages of development, from the early planning steps, to home Bible studies, to regular weekly worship, to full “local church” status as self-supporting, elder-led bodies.
 In addition, seven Church Planting Networks facilitate church planting in specific geographic regions.

-For more information about EPC church planting, contact Tom Ricks at tom@greentreechurch.com.
+For more information about church planting, contact Tom Ricks at tom.ricks@epc.org.

 Use these quick links to navigate to the appropriate section: